fsharp/fsharp.org/math/index.md

    is based on efficient, general-purpose array classes implementing vectors, matrices, and n-dimensional arrays.
 Provided algorithms include standard linear algebra transforms, a high-performance Fast Fourier Transform (FFT) library, and a collection of sorting and machine learning algorithms.
-Plotting is based on OpenGL and supports both 2d and 3g plots.
+Plotting is based on OpenGL and supports both 2d and 3d plots.
 ILNumerics supports .NET 4.0 as well as Mono (recommend 2.10 or above).
 Licensing is GPLv3 or commercial (paid) license.

-  * [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics) Math.NET Mumerics provides
+  * [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics) Math.NET Numerics provides
    a large collection of common algorithms needed in science and engineering, including linear algebra, probability models, random numbers, interpolation, and FFT's.
 This package also includes commonly used data structure such as sparse and dense vector and matrix